 Cross-domain analogies have always been a creative way of thinking for designers.
 Recent approaches in this direction have resulted in more and more biologically inspired concepts and approaches being brought to develop solutions of engineering problems.
-A deeper understanding of properties of biological organisms such as adaptivity, robustness, versatility, and agility [87] also guide the construction of new representational and functional models [88] during the design process and improve the quantity and quality of the generated design ideas in conceptual design phase.
-Recently, there have been some attempts for understanding of the processes of biologically inspired design as an early design activity.
+A deeper understanding of properties of biological organisms such as adaptivity, robustness, versatility, and agility [87] also guide the construction of new representational and functional models [88] during the design process and improve the quantity and quality of the generated design ideas in the conceptual design phase.
+Recently, there have been some attempts at understanding the processes of biologically inspired design as an early design activity.
 Vincent and Mann [89] propose the extension of the TRIZ database including biological information and principles.
 Mak and Shu [90] develop a taxonomy of verbs that relate biological and engineering designs.
-Helms et al. [91] state that a detailed informationprocessing model need to be provided in biologically inspired design, which focuses on the cognitive processes or 'mechanisms' that facilitate and constrain the design practices and products.
+Helms et al. [91] state that a detailed information-processing model needs to be provided in biologically inspired design, which focuses on the cognitive processes or 'mechanisms'that facilitate and constrain the design practices and products.
 Mak and Shu [92] find that functional descriptions of biological systems in the form of flow of substances improve generated design ideas.
-The use and application of biological knowledge models to support design remain to be developed to meet the requirement and challenge in early stage of product's life cycle.
+The use and application of biological knowledge models to support design remain to be developed to meet the requirements and challenges in the early stage of a product's lifecycle.